iCliniq Logo

 • Exhaustion.

-Other negative effects of Elacestrant may occur.
-If a person experiences any strange issues while taking this medicine, contact the doctor right away.
+Other negative effects of Elacestrant may also develop in some.
+If a person experiences any unusual side effects while taking this medicine, contact the doctor right away.

-• Because so many of the containers (such as weekly pill minders and those for eye drops, lotions, patches, and inhalers) are easily opened by little children and are not child-resistant.
+• Many of the containers (such as weekly pill minders and those for eye drops, lotions, patches, and inhalers) are easily opened by little children and are not child-resistant.
 Consequently, it is essential to keep all medications out of children's sight and reach.
 To prevent medicine poisoning, always lock safety caps and store medication up high and out of young children's reach.

 • Prescriptions that are not utilized must be disposed of properly to keep animals, children, and other people from consuming them.

-• However, this drug should not be disposed of in the toilet.
+• However, this drug should not be flushed down the toilet.
 Instead, the best way to get rid of the medications is to use a medication take-back program.
-Speak with the chemist or give me a call.
-Speak with the city's recycling/garbage department or the pharmacist to learn about take-back initiatives in the region. if a take-back program is not available to one.
+Speak with the city's recycling or garbage department or the pharmacist to learn about take-back initiatives in the region if a take-back program is not available to you.

 What Additional Details Should One Be Aware Of?